KeithCBrett/Python-Compiler/README.md

 ## TO DO
 ### Lexer:
 - Better handling of indentation levels.
+    - Scheme: link list of indent levels, 1 for each line.
+        - This allows us to remove tabs from ast.
+        - This furthers increases memory costs.
+We can probably confine this to the ast generation phase (parsing), since we only need it for checking syntactical validity of some program (whether blocks are using a single indentation level).
+        - This may also help in the handling of lexical scope.
 - Handle floating point.
 - Handle strings.
 - Handle lexical scope reliably.